Moving to Egypt

 Since Joseph’s disappearance, Jacob lived in mourning and had given up hope of finding joy again.1 But God had healed Jacob’s sons, and now it was Jacob’s turn.2 As the evidence that his sons told the truth piled up before him, his spirit revived.
 Simeon returned.
 Benjamin returned safely and told the same story as his brothers.
 Joseph’s gifts arrived with the Egyptian wagons and donkeys carrying riches the brothers could not have afforded.
 Gradually, Jacob let go of his fear and began to allow hope to replace years of depression.

 Finally convinced, Jacob gave in.
 He would trust his sons and move the family to Egypt.
-His beloved Joseph was still alive, and Jacob needed to see him as soon as possible.
+His beloved Joseph still lived, and Jacob needed to see him as soon as possible.

 Seeking Yahweh